marvellabw/Game-Website/README.md

 # Game Website
 > Utilized HTTP methods (Create, Read, Update, and Delete) and created routing for a game website.

-## How to view this project?
+## How to use this project?
 1. Clone this repository and open the folder in your Visual Studio Code.
 2. In the terminal, input "npm run start".
 The website should be live on localhost:3000.

 ![Landing page of game website](https://user-images.githubusercontent.com/81511322/154917907-0606776e-cfce-414a-a45f-399065ade89c.png)

 3. Press LOGIN on the top right of the page, and you will be redirected to the Login page.
-Enter any username or password.
+Enter any username and password.

 ![Login page of game website](https://user-images.githubusercontent.com/81511322/154918115-c627a16e-0b0e-42de-a251-b7f66b2bd047.png)